• Skip to primary navigation

 Macerating strawberries just means that you’re soaking the fruit to soften it and release its juices.
 In the case of this recipe, we’re going to toss them with a little lemon juice and granulated sugar.

-This process not only draws out that liquid, but it also sweetens the strawberries.
-And it’s a no-fuss way of making a syrup to go with your shortcake, rather than a stovetop method where you have to have to heat it to reduce it down to a certain consistency, strain it, etc. etc.
+This process not only draws out that liquid, but also sweetens the strawberries.
+And it's a no-fuss way of making a syrup to go with your shortcake, rather than a stovetop method where you have to have to heat it to reduce it down to a certain consistency, strain it, etc. etc.

-I’m all about this two in one method.
+I'm all about this two-in-one method.

 The process of macerating strawberries